EyeSeeTea/DHIS2scripts/README.md

 All of the javascript is embedded in the report itself so it is self contained provided the metadata has been configured with the same ids.
 The only external dependency is bootstrap for some of the formatting on the table.

+## User Roles and Groups
+### Roles:
+* ETA Data Entry: Has access to Tracker Capture app and analytics apps (Visualizer, Pivot Tables, Reports, Dashboards).
+Can create/update/delete enrollments and tracker data values.
+* ETA Analysis: Has access to Visualizer, Pivot Tables, Reports, Dashboards.

+### Groups:
+* ETA: admin accounts and all objects are shared with it
+* ETA Data Entry: Can see all dashboards except the MOH Dashboard
+* ETA Analysis Only: Can see all dashboards except the Audit Filters

+## Migration Considerations
+* Do a full metadata dependency export for the ETA program.
+* Then stitch in all aggregate indicators and indicator groups that begin with 'ETA '.
+* Do a metadata dependency export for each of the dashboards.

 ## Areas for Improvement
 UI/UX- The program rules are messy.
 When we started, we didn't anticipate so many flow control type logic rules on the entry form itself.
 If the form continues to require additional display logic, it might be better to scrap the program rules and build a custom entry form to handle the logic in a better fashion.
 The underlying stage structure will still allow for a one patient to many interaction setup and a custom form could have _all_ of the flow control desired instead of most.

 Custom reports- I'm more of a Python/R programmer than javascript, so the custom reports could be optimized.
 Specifically, the patient characteristics could be reprogrammed to be entirely laid out with javascript code instead of having a base html structure already laid out.
 That would allow the form to update if new indicators are added to one of the relevant indicator groups.